 Through directed study in international settings, students will develop first-hand awareness of cultural diversity.
 They will explore ways of creating or enriching existing curricular materials with their new found understandings of comparative perspectives at a global level.
-(Formerly EED 489).
-Cross listed with (SED 489 or SED 4910)
+Cross-listed withSED 4910.